CyberSecuriTim/ad-gpo-deployment/README.md

 ![image](https://github.com/user-attachments/assets/bba66cf8-6aaf-4bbc-b744-9b5a4c4f2601)

-- Now to reset the password, right click the account and select "Reset Password"
+- Now to reset the password, right-click the account and select "Reset Password"
   - Assign a new password to this user.
     - I chose "Password2"...very secure, I know 😅